Rail Wars!: Characters

-She is the most fight-ready member of her team and claims she dislikes men.
-She's very athletic and it is later revealed that she has hidden feelings for Naoto, but refuses to show it.
-Her father is a police officer and that greatly influenced her, to the point that she can't differentiate between her job and the police.
+She is the most fight-ready member of her team.
+She is very athletic and it is later revealed that she has hidden feelings for Naoto but refuses to show it.
+Her father is a police officer and that greatly influenced her, to the point that she cannot differentiate between her job and the police.
+She is the only one who pushes Naoto to do his best.